wp-plugins/search-types-custom-fields-widget/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 0.4.7 =
+* code rewritten to fix bugs, enhance security and improve software quality
+* added option to use simplified labels for select, checkboxes and radio button values
+* replaced field slug with field title
+* changed some css to prettify things
 = 0.4.6.1.3 =
 * another fix for the problem with custom field of type 'Checkboxes' with version 1.6.3 of Types = 0.4.6.1.2 =